paylayio/paylayio.github.io/paymentserver/readme.md

 ## Features

-### Checkout
+### Middleware
-Your application sends a checkout request to the PaymentServer, which will then translate the request into one that can be understood by the Payment Service Provider.
+Your application sends an API request to the PaymentServer, which will then translate the request into one that can be understood by the Payment Service Provider.

+See a list of [Supported Payment Providers](supported-payment-providers.md).

 ### Webhook handling
 The PaymentServer will handle incoming webhooks sent by various Payment Service Provider(s).